-Since 2018, EDC and its partners have implemented the USAID/DRC-funded Integrated Youth Development Activity (IYDA).
-The project increases the resilience of vulnerable youth by strengthening access to alternative learning opportunities, critical life skills, and livelihoods support in conflict-affected urban and rural communities of North and South Kivu.
+Between 2018 and 2022, EDC and its partners implemented the USAID/DRC-funded Integrated Youth Development Activity (IYDA).
+The project increased the resilience of vulnerable youth by strengthening access to alternative learning opportunities, critical life skills, and livelihoods support in conflict-affected urban and rural communities of North and South Kivu.

-IYDA strengthens nonformal education and employment systems and supports work readiness and entrepreneurship activities.
-Project interventions include:
+IYDA strengthened nonformal education and employment systems and supported work readiness and entrepreneurship activities.
+Project interventions included:

 - Providing professional development and access to upgraded teaching and learning materials

 - Integrating innovative approaches that strengthen youth leadership and employability skills using EDC’s Work Ready Now, Be Your Own Boss, and Work-Based Learning curricula